terra-money/docs/docs/develop/guides/smart-contracts/upgrade-cosmwasm.md

 :::{admonition} Deprecated and outdated dependencies
 :class: danger

 The [Terra-Cosmwasm package](https://github.com/terra-money/terra-cosmwasm/tree/main/packages/terra-cosmwasm) is no longer supported.
-This package was for queries to the oracle, market, and treasury modules, which do not exist on Terra 2.0.
+This package was for queries to the oracle, market, and treasury modules, which do not exist on the current chain.

 The following dependencies may be upgraded in the future, but are currently not functional with Cosmwasm 1.0.0:
 - [cw-asset](https://github.com/mars-protocol/cw-asset)